Welcome to PayPal!

 - place a limitation or take other action on your PayPal account as outlined under Restricted Activities and Holds.

-If you receive a debit or credit card-funded payment through your PayPal account and the buyer pursues a chargeback for the transaction with their card issuer, then PayPal will not assess you with a chargeback fee if the transaction is eligible for PayPal Seller Protection.
-However, if the transaction is ineligible for PayPal Seller Protection, PayPal will assess you with a chargeback fee (for facilitating the chargeback process) regardless of whether the buyer is successful in pursuing the chargeback with the card issuer.
+For transactions that are not processed either through a buyer’s PayPal account or through guest checkout PayPal Plus, and where the buyer pursues a chargeback for the transaction with their card issuer, then PayPal will charge you a Chargeback fee for facilitating the chargeback process.
+This fee will apply regardless of whether the buyer is successful in pursuing the chargeback with the card issuer.

-The applicable chargeback fee will be deducted from your PayPal account.
-If the original transaction was in a currency other than Brazilian Reais, the chargeback fee will be in Brazilian Reais in an amount equivalent to the amount specified on the Chargeback Fees table based on the currency of the original transaction and a currency conversion will be required and a currency conversion fee will apply.
+The applicable Chargeback fee will be deducted from (i) your e-money balance if you hold a Balance Business Account; or (ii) credit you may have against PayPal or any future payments that you receive, if you have a Personal Account or a Premier Account.
+If the original transaction was in a currency other than Brazilian Reais, the Chargeback fee will be in Brazilian Reais in an amount equivalent to the amount specified on the Chargeback Fees table based on the currency of the original transaction.
+In this case, a currency conversion will be required and a Currency Conversion fee will apply.

 Impact of various purchase protection processes on sellers